RickStrahl/wwDotnetBridge/README.md

 * Initialize the .NET Runtime during Startup
 * Instantiate a wwDotnetBridge instance
 * Use `.CreateInstance()` to create .NET Objects
-* Use direct property and method access to call methods and access properties
+* Use direct property and method access to call instance methods and access properties
 * Use `.GetProperty()`, `.SetProperty()` and `.InvokeMethod()`
-for unsupported .NET types
+to indirectly access problem types in .NET
+* Use Static versions of the intrinsic functions

 ### Initialize the .NET Runtime
 Although not strictly required it's a good idea to initialize the .NET Runtime during application startup.
-This ensures that you're loading a specific version of .NET (the latest typically) and another component can't load something different.
+This ensures that you're loading a specific version of .NET and another component can't load something different.
+Only one version of a given .NET Runtime can run be loaded and first load wins.

 Somewhere in the startup of your application call `InitializeDotnetVersion()`: